-- 6.1 When a poll of the Faculty is required, it shall be conducted according to the following procedure. - 6.2 A poll of the Faculty shall be initiated by a majority vote at an authorized Faculty and Professional Staff Meeting, or by the Executive Council, or by petition to the Dean by twenty (20) members of the Faculty - 6.3 The poll shall be conducted by the Secretary of the College. - 6.4 The question and polling information shall be mailed electronically or delivered to each Faculty Member at least 3 days (72 hours, not including weekends or holidays) before the poll begins. - 6.5 The poll shall conducted by electronic survey (ballot) by the Secretary of the College, and open at least during the hours of one full working day (8:30 AM to 4:30 PM). - 6.6 Each electronic ballot shall be validated against an official Faculty list by the Secretary of the College. - 6.7 The results shall be validated by the members of the Bylaws and Review Committee who will be provided copies of the emails or electronic survey instrument by the Secretary of the College. - 6.8 Results of the poll shall be determined by a simple majority of the validated ballots cast, and the poll results shall be disseminated electronically by the Secretary of the

-College and published as part of the minutes of the next meeting of the Executive Council.
+- 6.1 When a poll of the Faculty is required, it shall be conducted according to the following procedure. - 6.2 A poll of the Faculty shall be initiated by a majority vote at an authorized Faculty and Professional Staff Meeting, or by the Executive Council, or by petition to the Dean by twenty (20) members of the Faculty - 6.3 The question and polling information shall be mailed electronically or delivered to each faculty member at least 3 days (72 hours, not including weekends or holidays) before the poll begins. - 6.4 The poll shall conducted by electronic survey (ballot) by the Faculty Secretary, and open at least during the hours of one full working day (8:30 AM to 4:30 PM). - 6.5 Each electronic ballot shall be validated against an official Faculty list by the Faculty Secretary. - 6.6 The results shall be counted by the members of the Bylaws and Review Committee who will be provided copies of the emails or electronic survey instrument by the Faculty Secretary. - 6.7 Results of the poll shall be determined by a simple majority of the validated ballots cast, and the poll results shall be disseminated electronically by the Faculty Secretary and published as part of the minutes of the next meeting of the Executive Council.